DavidPop777/Avalon/README.md

 # README #

-Using Easy68K build a test based game based on ZorkQuest: Assault on Egreth Castle.
+Using Easy68K build a test based game based on Avalon: The Legend Lives.

 ### What is this repository for? ###

-* StarterKit for ZorkQuest: Assault on Egreth Castle
+* StarterKit for Avalon: The Legend Lives
 * Gameloop

 ### How do I get set up? ###